 Cabinet boxes are typically made of all-plywood construction or particleboard.
-The strongest cabinets have full plywood sides and backs to stay square during delivery and installation, handle the weight of heavy countertops, and resist damage from moisture.
+The strongest cabinets have full plywood sides and backs to stay square during delivery and installation.
+They also handle the weight of heavy countertops and resist damage from moisture.
 Particleboard is a less expensive alternative.
 It is vulnerable to damage from moisture and crushing, as well as difficult-to-repair blow-outs at screws and joints.

 - All-plywood construction (APC)

 Plywood has more holding power with screws, fasteners and glue than particleboard does.
 Plywood is made with layers of wood running both lengthwise and crosswise in a way that makes plywood stronger.
-It has a much higher tolerance for moisture than particleboard does, which is a key feature to consider around areas with sinks, faucets and running water.
+It has a much higher tolerance for moisture than particleboard.
+This is especially important around areas with sinks, faucets and running water.
 Plywood will bear weight over long periods of time, and is also much more resilient to damage such as blow-outs, dings and dents.

 There are many names for particleboard: medium density fiberboard (MDF), engineered wood, hardboard, substrate, furniture board, etc. However you call it, particleboard is made by pressing wood particles together at high temperature with glue.
 It doesn’t typically expand or contract as the climate becomes warmer or colder, but is more susceptible to damage caused by collision or moisture.
 The particles are heavy and do not have the same per-square-foot strength of plywood.
 Sagging cabinet shelves are often a sign of deteriorating particleboard construction.

 Cabinet back construction affects strength and ease of installation.
 The strongest cabinet construction uses heavy (3/8-inch or more) plywood for full-height back panels.
 Less expensive methods use thin panels, metal hang rails and brackets, rails, and picture-frame construction.